dottipr/PAGEpy/README.md

 - C2 (float, optional, default=1.5): Social coefficient influencing how much a particle follows the global best position.
 - reps (int, optional, default=4): The number of times each feature set is evaluated to account for variability.
 - frequent_reporting (bool, optional, default=False): If True, logs intermediate results more frequently.
-- adaptive_metrics (bool, optional, default=False): If True, dynamically adjusts evaluation criteria based on observed performance trends.
+- adaptive_metrics (bool, optional, default=False): If True, dynamically adjusts the C1 and C2 values based on observed performance trends.
+It will decrease C1 and increase C2 when the average population performance is increasing allowing exploitation to take over when a strong solution is found.

 **Returns**

-- best_solution (list): The best performing subset of genes selected.
+- best_solution (list): The best-performing subset of genes selected.
 - best_fitness (float): The highest achieved evaluation metric (e.g., AUC).

 **Example Usage**